commx/python-rrdtool/docs/usage.rst

 The function calls are converted to appropriate values and mapped to their librrd counterparts.
 Optional results are converted to Python representations whenever possible.

+.. function:: clear_fetch_cb()

+   Clear fetch callback.

+   :raises: ProgrammingError: in the event if no callback has been previously set
+   :rtype: None

+   .. versionadded:: 0.1.7

 .. function:: create(*args)

    Create a round robin database.